jphapppy/BSE_Template_Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/NZ_2Al3L7MA?si=PVjcaJ8wZCsASP4x" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 For my final milestone, after hot gluing my camera to my glasses, I wanted to make modifications because it wouldn't be enough.
-Instead of using tensorFlow's general AI, I wanted to train my own or use another AI(like gemini/chatgpt).
+Instead of using tensorFlow's general AI, I wanted to train my own or use another AI(like Gemini/chatgpt).
 The first step to this was taking a picture, and being able to send that to google drive.
 I first had to download google auth and get google cloud, make an OAuth client, and connect it.
 Then, I had to authorize it so it could acess my google drive.
 I ran into a lot of problems, such as not being able to log in because "the client didn't support javascript."
-However, I fixed it by making sure my creditals were properly made.
+However, I fixed it by making sure my credentials were properly made.
 When I logged in, the raspberry Pi got access.
-It was able to uplaod a file of mine.
+It was able to upload a file of mine.
 So, Then I added the image capturing code above, and now it works well.
 # Code
 ```c++
 from googleapiclient.discovery import build